wl4g/gdns/README.md

 proxy is not supported yet

-## zone format in redis db
+## zone format in coredns-redisc db

 ### zones

-each zone is stored in redis as a hash map with *zone* as key
+each zone is stored in coredns-redisc as a hash map with *zone* as key

 ~~~
 redis-cli>KEYS *